By Mike Bennighof, Ph.D.

 Soviets, but at the time most of the population

 of national territory.
 But on 3 August 1941

 Romanian cavalrymen forced a crossing of the

 Dnester into the Soviet Union proper, as Antonescu

 acceded to Adolf Hitler’s request for

 Click right here to order Defiant Russia right now!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold enjoys walks.
+Leopold barks at squirrels.